 - 1 Chapters 6 focuses on the response options within the land system that deal with trade-offs and increase - 2 benefits in an integrated way in support of the SDGs.
-Chapter 7 highlights these aspects further, by - 3 assessing the opportunities, decision making and policy responses to risks in the climate-land-human - 4 system.
+Chapter 7 highlights these aspects further, by assessing - 3 the opportunities, decision making and policy responses to risks in the climate-land-human system.